evilmartians/fias/README.md

 end
 ```

-`#find` accepts splitted object name (`Fias::Name::Split.split` result).
-It must search all address objects overlapping their tokens with given.
-It must return array of hashes with keys you see above.
+`#find` accepts splitted object name (a result of `Fias::Name::Split.split`).
+It searches all address objects with their tokens matching a given set of tokens.
+It returns an array of hashes with keys you can see above.

 * `:abbr` - FIAS shortname value.
-* `:ancestry` - array of ancestor ids.
+* `:ancestry` - array of ancestor IDs.
 * `:forms` - object name forms (`Fias::Name::Synonyms.forms`)
 * `:tokens` - object name tokens (`Fias::Name::Synonyms.tokens`)